A little personality

 Las Vegas, NV.
 1990.
 Ozawa Sensei Tournament.

-In 1990, I beat some 250 competitors to achieve 4th place in a massive tournament in Las Vegas.
+Earlier, in February 1989, I beat some 250 competitors to achieve 4th place in a massive tournament in Las Vegas.
 Getting video in those days was quite rare, it's one of the few (only?) competition videos I have.

 Books